WalletMesh/aztec/README.md

 import { AztecWalletRPC } from '@walletmesh/aztec/rpc';
 import type { Wallet } from '@aztec/aztec.js';

-// Setup your Aztec wallet instance const wallet: Wallet = setupWallet();

-// Initialize WalletRPC with your Aztec wallet instance and a response handler const walletRPC = new AztecWalletRPC(
+// Initialize with your Aztec wallet instance const walletRPC = new AztecWalletRPC(
     wallet,
     response => {